 2005The very first Fitzpatrick Referrals is established in Tilford - the MRI was driven over in a truck once every fortnight and situated in the car park.

 The worn down and battered original farm buildings that will be converted to become Fitzpatrick Referrals new home

 2006We needed to strip back a great deal of rubble in order to start afresh, but the shape and structure of the building which gives it its' character was to remain

 Fitzpatrick Referrals goes Bionic.
-Noel with German Shepherd Storm the first dog to be fitted with an amputation prosthesis
+Noel with Belgian Shepherd Tervueren Storm, the first dog to be fitted with an amputation prosthesis.

 2008A new identity and a new home!
 Fitzpatrick Referrals adopts a new logo with a dog and a cat united.